Cuauhtémoc–Brooklyn Bridge collision: Incident

 The collision took place at approximately 8:26 p.m.
 EDT (00:26 UTC) on May 17, when Cuauhtémoc was reversing out of dock into the river from South Street Seaport.
 For unknown reasons, the ship did not maneuver as planned, and travelled backwards under the nearby Brooklyn Bridge, crashing into the span.
 Wilson Aramboles, the New York Police Department's Special Operations Chief, said that Cuauhtémoc was intended to head out to sea, but ended up traveling in the wrong direction and instead moved toward the Brooklyn Bridge.
 Just before the collision, the ship was seen moving quickly astern.

-The NTSB preliminary report was released on June 30, 2025, and stated that as the Cuauhtémoc was being let go from the dock, the pilot related that instructions were given in a chain relay; "The docking pilot gave astern commands to the captain on the conning deck, which were acknowledged by the captain, translated to Spanish, and relayed to another crewmember on the deck below, outside of the navigation bridge.
+The NTSB preliminary report was released on June 30, 2025.
+It states that as Cuauhtémoc was being let go from the dock, instructions were given in a chain relay; "The docking pilot gave astern commands to the captain on the conning deck, which were acknowledged by the captain, translated to Spanish, and relayed to another crewmember on the deck below, outside of the navigation bridge.
 This crew member then relayed the orders to crewmembers within the navigation bridge, where commands were inputted."
 The ship initially departed the dock at around 2.5 knots after her lines were let go at 8:16.
 The report then indicates that the ship was moving as expected at this point; "Between 20:20 and 20:22, the Cuauhtémoc moved astern and away from Pier 17 at 2.5 knots.
 Once clear of the slip, the docking pilot gave a stop command, gave a dead-slow-ahead order".
 The pilot then gave further instructions to the Charles D. McAllister tugboat to reposition on the starboard side of the Cuauhtémoc.